archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 The main requirements for an alternative forum software have been identified as:

 * Retain old posts from FluxBB
-* GDPR (or make it easier then the current scenario)
+* GDPR (or make it easier than the current scenario)
 * OAUTH or Plugin software
 * Spam / signup protection such as we have now
 * Moderation tools, mass removing posts.